TheBIMsider/AICoding/README.md

 In this course you build interactive, database-powered projects while learning how to write effective prompts and debug and refine your code with the help of AI.
 No coding experience needed!

-I will store my projects from trh 3 phases of this course below 👇
+I will store my projects from the 3 phases of this course below 👇

 **Phase 1️⃣**